fridavbg/fridavbg/README.md

 - 🔭 I’m currently working on adapting my portfolio for mobile screens, and also finishing some of my own personal projects.
 So stay tuned 😉
 - 🌟 You can check out my portfolio here: https://fridapersson.netlify.app/
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Docker, GraphQL & AWS.
 - 📫 You are more than welcome to connect with me on LinkedIn: https://www.linkedin.com/in/fridavbg/
 - 🏆 Also trying to get better at those crazy code challenges 🤯 https://leetcode.com/fridavbg/
 - ⚡ Fun fact: Hobby photographer who majority of the time has her head in a book.
 Also loves yoga and metalmusic :metal: